Encyclopedia … combined with a great Buyer's Guide!

 Definition: devices for collimating the output of laser diodes

-Laser diodes usually emit strongly diverging light, essentially because the meeting areas are normally quite small.
+Laser diodes usually emit strongly diverging light, essentially because the emitting areas are normally quite small.
 For many applications, it is necessary to first transform the radiation into a collimated beam, using some kind of beam collimator.
 Because the emission properties of different types of laser diodes can be quite different, different types of laser diode collimators have been developed and are described in the following section.

 For most laser diodes, the beam divergence is so substantial that it is advantageous to use aspheric lenses for beam collimation in order to avoid significant spherical aberrations of the collimated beam.
 (For good performance, the numerical aperture of the lens should be significantly larger than that of the laser diode – for example, by a factor of two.)
 On the other hand, the emission bandwidth is usually quite small, so that achromatic optics are not required in most cases.